 - This page has been created over several years, with additions and updated files added down page.
-Here follow links to the most recent versions of placemark and data files, so those are no longer obfuscated below the many images, videos, and readings.
+Here follow links to the most recent versions of the two placemark and data files, so those are no longer obfuscated below earlier versions and the many images, videos, and readings.

 - Geoglifos is the term applied in Brazil to

 geometric earthworks discovered after recent deforestation.

 Geoglyphs are not new in South American archaeology, but these are

 different—massive earthworks of tropical forest soil rather than desert

 surface alterations.
 The Amazon Geoglifos present geometric forms;

 circles, squares, ellipses, octagons, and more, with individual forms

 up to several hundred meters across.
 Some are connected by parallel

 walls.
 Their distribution spans hundreds of kilometers, and much of the